 Graduation & Bar Certification

-This one-time assessment, provided to third-year J.D. students in the fall and to LL.M. students in spring, is sent via your official UMN email account to determine whether you meet all requirements for graduation by the conclusion of the spring semester.
-It is critical that you review this assessment in conjunction with your unofficial transcript, Law School Academic Rules, and J.D. degree requirements.
+This one-time assessment, provided to third-year J.D. students in the summer and to LL.M. students in fall, is sent via your official UMN email account to clarify your progress towards degree requirements.
+It is critical that you review this assessment in conjunction with your unofficial transcript, Law School Academic Rules, and degree requirements.

 Bar – Application Process

 Applying for the bar in Minnesota and other states is an extensive and time-consuming process.
 Admission requirements vary by state, and students are urged to research the requirements, timelines, and standards for the bar(s) of the state(s) in which they intend to apply at least six months before the scheduled exam date.
+Some states, including Ohio, require degree candidates to confirm intent to apply to the bar more than a year before graduation.
 The Registrar’s Office formally requests information from students about their bar plans during spring semester in order to facilitate certification after graduation.

 A comprehensive guide to the bar application process is available at: http://www.ncbex.org/bar-admissions/.